finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(InstrumentsApi)

     # Objects can be created either via the class constructor, or using the 'from_dict' or 'from_json' methods
     # Change the lines below to switch approach
     # lusid_instrument = LusidInstrument.from_json("")
     # lusid_instrument = LusidInstrument.from_dict({})
     lusid_instrument = LusidInstrument()
     model = 'model_example' # str | A pricing model for the instrument.
 Defaults to Unknown if not specified.
 If not specified the SupportedAddresses and EconomicDependencies are not provided. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.query_instrument_capabilities(lusid_instrument, model=model, opts=opts)
+        # api_response =  api_instance.query_instrument_capabilities(lusid_instrument, model=model, opts=opts)

         # [EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
-            api_response = await api_instance.query_instrument_capabilities(lusid_instrument, model=model)
+        api_response = api_instance.query_instrument_capabilities(lusid_instrument, model=model)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling InstrumentsApi->query_instrument_capabilities: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters